MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-35250-database-engine-error.md

   > [!NOTE]
   > If you are using specific IP addresses for the endpoint to listen on, versus the default of “listen all”, then you may have to define URLs that use the specific IP address rather than the FQDN.

-#### 5. Check whether the network service account has CONNECT permission to the endpoint.
+#### 5. Check whether the network service account has CONNECT permission to the endpoint

 - Run the following queries to list the accounts that have connect permission to the endpoint on the server(s) in question, and to show the permission assigned to each relevant endpoint.

     ```sql
     SELECT